-Imagine a workplace where there is little to no organizational policy implemented?
+Imagine a workplace where there is little to no organizational policy implemented.
 Be it in the healthcare industry, food industry, or electronics industry, employers are working and they would have to stop to look for tools; or emergency situations arise and no one is ready because tools and equipment are nowhere to be found; or accidents happen because appropriate tools aren’t available.
 Or simply imagine a work desk where all your stuff is cluttered.
 Things would likely turn into a disaster when there is no proper organization implemented.

 Establishing and maintaining an organization in a workplace is a necessity.
 It is beneficial both for the employer and the employee, ensuring that the business is highly efficient, employees are engaged, and no unnecessary waste.
-One of the most effective strategies to establish and maintain organization in an industrial workplace such as the electronics, construction, mining, and manufacturing industry, is using a shadow board system.
+One of the most effective strategies to establish and maintain organization in industrial workplaces such as electronics, construction, mining, and manufacturing industry, is using a tool shadow board system.
 Using a shadow board for tools isn't only for 5S compliance; there's more to its benefits than one believes.

 Developed in Japan by Toyota, 5S is an innovative management system for organizing workplaces.
-It aims to eliminate wastes, improve flow, and reduce the number of processes if possible.
+It aims to eliminate waste, improve flow, and reduce the number of processes if possible.
 This system applies the 5 Principles: Sort, Set In order, Shine, Standardize, and Sustain.
 Implementing 5S is essential because it can lead to more efficient ways of operating the workplace.

 Implies eliminating unnecessary tools, materials, and parts.
 In this step, only essential items are kept, and everything else is stored or discarded.